Frosé Recipe | Strawberry Rosé Cocktail

 Notes

-- Rosé pairs so nicely with strawberries but you could use any berry in this cocktail
+- Rosé pairs perfectly with strawberries, but you can use any berry in this cocktail.

-- Be sure to wash your strawberries well as they are one of the top fruits that have heavy pesticides
+- Be sure to wash your strawberries thoroughly, as they are one of the top fruits grown with heavy pesticide use.
+Use a little unscented, natural foaming hand soap and gently rub the strawberries between your hands.
+Rinse well before using.

-- Make sure to fill your ice cube trays with rosé at least 8 hours before you need them, I usually freeze them the night before
+- Make sure to fill your ice cube trays with rosé at least 8 hours before you need them; overnight is best.

-- You don’t need a really expensive rosé, try it with a mid-level wine
+- You don’t need an expensive rosé, so try it with a mid-level wine.

-- Use a good blender, if you don’t have a good one, you’ll just need to process it longer
+- Use a good blender, but if you don’t have a good one, you’ll need to process it for a longer time.

 Nutrition